MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deploy-foundation-infrastructure-non-enterprises.md

    - Exchange Online distribution groups
    - Sensitivity label groups (as needed)
 - A Windows 10 Enterprise device that:
-   - Is joined to the AD DS domain, Azure AD tenant, or both.
+   - Is joined to the Azure AD tenant or to both the Azure AD tenant and your AD DS domain.
    - Automatically updates itself with the latest Windows 10 Enterprise product improvements and security enhancements.
    - Has Office 365 ProPlus installed, which automatically updates itself with the latest Office product improvements and security enhancements.
    - Is enrolled in Intune and subject to sign-in and Intune application and device compliance policies.